Adil61220/DevOps-Project/README.md

 # DevOps Project - React Todo App Deployment

 This project demonstrates a complete CI/CD pipeline for deploying a React-based Todo application using Jenkins, Docker, and Ansible.
-The application is based on the open-source project [TodoApp](https://github.com/maciekt07/TodoApp) by [maciekt07](https://github.com/maciekt07).
+The application is based on the open-source project [TodoApp](https://github.com/maciekt07/TodoApp).

 ## Architecture Overview